About Us

 The focus was exclusively on upstream policies that prevent health problems, not on medical treatment and care.
 CityHealth also determined that at least one policy should be under the direct authority of the local public health agency (rather than a city council, zoning board, or other decision maker).
 Policies were further filtered by jurisdictional authority–only policies that could potentially be actionable at the city level.
 CityHealth conducted a feasibility assessment, drawing from national subject matter experts and a policy advisory committee representing influential parties in a local policymaking process, which included a mayor, a chamber of commerce representative, a public health dean, and community leaders.

-The CityHealth package is not intended to be an exhaustive list; instead, nine policies were selected that met specific criteria of being largely under city jurisdiction, being backed by evidence, and showing a track record of bipartisan support.
+The CityHealth package is not intended to be an exhaustive list; instead, twelve policies were selected that met specific criteria of being largely under city jurisdiction, being backed by evidence, and showing a track record of bipartisan support.
 The project team also looked for those policies that were ready to be adopted in the most places with the greatest potential to improve people’s lives.

 How We Update Our Policy Package and Medal Criteria